Interactive Dotted Background

 float2 dir = normalize(awayDir);

-// Shift sample TOWARD touch → dot appears to move AWAY
+// Shift dot center AWAY from touch → dot appears to have moved away

 [[stitchable]]